t-davidson/hate-speech-and-offensive-language/README.md

 Repository for Thomas Davidson, Dana Warmsley, Michael Macy, and Ingmar Weber.
 2017.
 "Automated Hate Speech Detection and the Problem of Offensive Language."
 ICWSM.
 You read the paper [here](https://aaai.org/ocs/index.php/ICWSM/ICWSM17/paper/view/15665).

 # NOTE: This repository is no longer actively maintained.
 Please do not post issues regarding the compatibility of the existing code with new versions of Python or the packages used.
 I will not accept any pull requests.
-If you plan to use this data or code in your research, please review the closed issues, as several Github users have suggested changes or improvements ton the codebase.
+If you plan to use this data or code in your research, please review the [issues](https://github.com/t-davidson/hate-speech-and-offensive-language/issues), as several Github users have suggested changes or improvements to the codebase.

 ## 2019 NEWS
 We have a new paper on racial bias in this dataset and others, you can read it [here](https://arxiv.org/abs/1905.12516)